DogepartyXDP/Documentation/Developers/API.md

     - The resulting ``txid`` must be passed again on an identic call to the ``create_`` method, but now passing an additional parameter ``p2sh_pretx_txid`` with the value of the previous transaction's id.
     - The resulting transaction is a ``P2SH`` encoded message, using the redeem script on the transaction inputs as data carrying mechanism.
     - Sign the transaction following the ``Dogecoinjs-lib on javascript, signing a P2SH redeeming transaction`` section
-    - **NOTE**: Don't leave pretxs hanging without transmitting the second transaction as this pollutes the UTXO set and risks making bitcoin harder to run on low spec nodes.
+    - **NOTE**: Don't leave pretxs hanging without transmitting the second transaction as this pollutes the UTXO set and risks making dogecoin harder to run on low spec nodes.